 Finding a job (not to mention building a career) can be hard for everyone, but the difficulties of finding work can be especially difficult for those who are neurodiverse, specifically individuals on the autism spectrum.

-The unemployment rate among those with autism is approximately 85%.
-Nearly half of 25-year-olds with autism have never held a paying job and over 60% of autistic young adults are neither working or in school.
+The unemployment rate among autistic adults is approximately 85%.
+Nearly half of 25-year-olds on the spectrum have never held a paying job and over 60% of autistic young adults are neither working or in school.

 This means that roughly two-thirds of autistic individuals are not able to find or keep a job.
 Why is this?